esther119/sam-node-template/README.md

    3. Run my container: `docker run --platform linux/amd64 -it helloworldfunction:nodejs18.x-v1`
 2. Invoke functions:
    1. Pick specific functions: `sam local invoke MyFunction`
+3. zip vs image
+   1. I think the helloworld is using docker image, but myfunction is using zip images.
+What is the difference between the two?
+4. Functions
+   1. Helloworld function can do post:`https://0xbpy28l6l.execute-api.us-east-1.amazonaws.com/Prod/`
+   2. My functions: test succeed on aws but cannot curl it.
+Is my API correct? or I curl it incorrectly?
+5.